11/5/2024

 speaker

-Operator
+Conference Operator

-The next question is from Darko Milić with RBC Capital Markets.
+The next question is from Darko Milic with RBC Capital Markets.
 Please go ahead.

 speaker

-Darko Milić
+Darko Milic

 speaker

-Kevin
+Kevin Strain

 Darko, it's Kevin.
 We're not modeling double, triple, quadruple inside growth for MFS.
-So I think if you look at it, yeah, yeah, well, it's I'm not sure it's a perfectly aligned theoretical number, right?
+So I think if you look at it, yeah, yeah, well, I'm not sure it's a perfectly aligned theoretical number, right?
 If you look at it, we're expecting MFS to roughly grow with the markets.
-And, you know, they've got some puts and takes in some of the businesses, but they'll roughly behave, as Tim said, along with what the market performance is from an earnings
+And, you know, they've got some puts and takes in some of the businesses, but they'll roughly behave, as Tim said, along with what the market performance is from an earnings perspective.

 speaker

-Darko Milić
+Darko Milic

 speaker

-Kevin
+Kevin Strain

 Well, they're already at the industry leading margin levels, right?
 And they do a good job of managing that and managing their business and managing their expenses.
 And as Tim said, their expenses are largely variable.
 So I think that's the way to think about it.